 - A retractable banner.
 These come in different styles and sizes.
 Some can sit on tabletops while others are set on the floor.
 I recommend a floor stand as it won’t take up valuable space on your table.
 If you only have a few books out and have extra room on your table, then that might work well for you.
 I highly suggest you have someone design the banner for you if you’re not good with graphics.
 Ask in author groups for people to post theirs to get ideas on how you should design yours.
 I don’t recommend putting your book covers on the banner unless you plan on updating it with every new release or two.
 Also, avoid making the links to your social media sites a major part of the banner.
 It’s highly unlikely a reader will remember the links or take a photo of them.
 You can put them on there if you want or just the social media icons to show where they can find you.
 Make sure your name is at the top of the banner where people can see it from across the room.
 I made that mistake with my first banner—I had it in the middle and several readers passed me by because they didn’t see it and didn’t recognize me.
 Thankfully they came back around looking for me.
 Here are customized banner sites that are recommended by other authors:

 - Build-A-Sign—One of the most recommended, and I’ve gotten 3 banners from them.
 One broke the second time I used it, and customer service was great.
-They sent me a replacement.
+They sent me a replacement immediately.
 There’s always sales going on.

 - Vistaprint now makes retractable banners and often runs sales.